Caloundra Road: Upgrade projects

 A project to upgrade the intersection of Caloundra Road and Ridgewood Road, at a cost of $3.75 million, was completed in November 2021.

 A project to plan the upgrade of the intersection of Caloundra Road, Kawana Way Link Road and Bells Creek Arterial Road, at a cost of $2 million, was expected to complete a business case in 2023.

 Related Bruce Highway project

 The intersection with the Bruce Highway at Meridan Plains was upgraded in 2021 as part of a project to expand the highway to six lanes at that point and to improve traffic flow through the intersection.

 History

 Meridan Plains pastoral run was established circa 1870.
 In 2019 Corbould Park was excised from Meridan Plains to become a separate locality.

 The first sale of alottments in Caloundra took place in 1883.
 The first school opened in 1899, and further land sales were conducted in 1907, 1917 and 1919.

 The first lighthouse in Caloundra was constructed in 1896.

+Intersecting state-controlled roads

+The following state-controlled roads intersect with Caloundra Road: